sylvester-henrique/dev-notes/typescript/README.md

 * Encapsulation with Private State
 * Inheritance and Polymorphism

-# Interfaces

-TODO: Union & Intersection types

-# Type vs Interface: When to Use Which?
+## Type vs Interface: When to Use Which?

 ```typescript
 // ========== USE TYPE FOR: ==========